clareputtick/mity/INSTALL.md

 # Docker
 The simplest way to run mity is via docker:

-    docker run drmjc/mity:0.0.1b15 -h
+    docker run drmjc/mity:0.0.1b40 -h

 # pip
-If you have freebayes >=1.2 and gsort installed, then pip should work well
+If you have freebayes >=1.2 and Brent Pederson's gsort installed, then pip should work well

-    VERSION=0.0.1b15
+    VERSION=0.0.1b40
     pip3 install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple mity==$VERSION

 # manual installation
 If you would prefer to install mity on a fresh Ubuntu installation, the following should work.
-We have tested this on a fresh Ubuntu 14.04 image; We use `pyenv` to install python 3.7.4 and there are a number of alternatives.
+We have tested this on a fresh Ubuntu 14.04 image; We use `pyenv` to install python 3.7.4, though there are a number of alternatives.
 YMMV.

 # install dependencies